21.18° broken clouds

 Intent – What is Woodlane aiming to achieve through its Science curriculum

-- To develop understanding of the concepts, processes and methods of science through different science enquiries that help pupils learn about the world around them.
+- To develop an understanding of the concepts, processes and methods of science through different science enquiries that help pupils learn about the world around them.

 - To enthuse pupils by engaging them in practical activities that help them develop a passion for Science.